taiki1frsh/superfluid-mars/README.md

 # Osmosis Superfluid Staking **on Mars**

 Make $OSMO that is deposited on Mars stakable via Superfluid Staking by leveraging super flexible design capacity of CosmWasm and Cosmos SDK.
+(And beyond, to other lending protocols on Osmosis)

 ## Concept

 The simplest way to describe the goal is to **enable **deposited OSMO **on** Mars to** be** staked.****

 Looking back at the revolutionary idea of Superfluid Staking as an App Chain, it was quite simple at its core, seeing the potential liquidity that exists locked on-chain but is not being used efficiently as a kind of staking state.
 In the case of Osmosis, this was $OSMO that was provided as liquidity in constant product AMM pools.
 As time passed, the Osmosis ecosystem diversified, and so did the ways of providing liquidity.
 A prime example of this is the Mars Protocol.